mtgjson/mtgjson-website/README.md

 yarn build
 ```

-## Misc

-# Notes
+## Notes

-We use the `.schema` format for docuemntation on structures.
-In some IDE's this will lead to linting errors.
+We use the `.schema.json` format for documentation on structures.
+In some IDE's this will lead to JSON lint errors.
 Do ignore them.

-# Landcycle
+## Landcycle

-Landcycle is a JS class that allows JSON to take mustache variables such as `{{example-variable}}` and then intercepts the JSON in Vue to hydrate the data in to data of your choosing.
+Landcycle is a JS class that allows JSON to take mustache variables such as `{{link:variable}}` (creating an anchor link) or `{{code:variable}}` (creating an inline-code style) and then intercepts the JSON in Vue to hydrate the data in to data of your choosing.
 On the website we use this to change data structures in to anchor tags that link to other documentation.